BENEFITS OF RESISTANCE TRAINING

-Studies have shown that weight training may improve glucose tolerance and insulin sensitivity, which decreases the chances of diabetes.
+Studies have shown that weight training may improve glucose tolerance and insulin sensitivity, which decreases the chances of developing diabetes.
 Research indicates that weight training can increase glucose utilization in the body by 23% in four months.
 A decrease in insulin release was significantly correlated with an increase in lean body mass.

 Reduced risk of osteoporosis

 As we age, we become more prone to bone density issues such as osteoporosis and osteopenia.
 This is especially true of women where it affects 1 in 4 in the post menopause phase when oestrogen levels are greatly reduced and the bones lose their density.
 Porous bones are weaker, have increased susceptibility to fractures and can reduce mobility.
-Strength training has been shown to not only stop the loss of bone density but it can actually increase bone density.
+Strength training has been shown to not only stop the loss of bone density but can actually increase bone density.
 Compressive, weight bearing exercises provide the stimulus from which bones can adapt and strengthen.
 The earlier you start training with weights, the better.

 Aid management of arthritis